Legendary Jonas Nordwall & 20th Wurlitzer Anniversary

 Nordwall has been a professional church musician since high school.
 He has served as the organist for Portland’s First United Methodist Church since 1971 and is presently the Artistic Director of Music.
 There he oversees one of the finest music ministries in the United States.
 He has played for many international church gatherings, an accompanist for the American Choral Directors Association conventions, and performed for several regional conventions of the American Guild of Organists.

-in addition to his musical performances, Nordwall has been a major influence in the later 20th century design and manufacturing of both pipe and electronic organs.
+In addition to his musical performances, Nordwall has been a major influence in the later 20th century design and manufacturing of both pipe and electronic organs.
 He introduced MIDI implementation to the organ world in 1987 at the National Association of Music Merchants Trade Show in Chicago.
 He was associated with the Rodgers Organ Company for over 30 years and presently is an artist for the Allen organ Company.

 Tickets are Adults $25, Members $20, Students $5.

 Call to Reserve at 724-659-3153 and pay by cash or check at the door.
-Or Buy Online Here.
-Doors open at 1:30 PM.

 Photo by David W. Diffenderfer

+Also shop for special gifts for your loved ones – and yourself! – in the first floor Gift Shop.
 The Red Brick Gallery is located at 17 Main Street in Foxburg.
 The 2025 season Gallery Hours are Fridays 1:00 PM – 6:00 PM, Saturdays 11:00 PM –7:00 PM, and Sundays 12:00 noon – 5:00 PM.

 ABOUT THE ARTIST